haraldng/omnipaxos/docs/src/sequencepaxos/storage.md

     }
 ```

-### PersistentStorage
+## PersistentStorage
-A persistent disk-based storage implementation, `PersistentStorage` makes use of the [Commitlog](https://crates.io/crates/commitlog) and [rocksDB](https://crates.io/crates/rocksdb) libraries to store logged entries and replica state.
-Users can configure the path to store log entries, fields and storage related options through the `PersistentStorageConfig` struct
+An persistent disk-based storage implementation, `PersistentStorage` makes use of the [Commitlog](https://crates.io/crates/commitlog) and [rocksDB](https://crates.io/crates/rocksdb) libraries to store logged entries and replica state.
+Users can configure the path to store log entries, replica state and storage related options through the `PersistentStorageConfig` struct.

 ```rust,edition2018,no_run,noplaypen
     // from the module omnipaxos_storage::persistent_storage
     pub struct PersistentStorage<T, S>
     where
         T: Entry,